rfmaynard/ScrollView/README.md

 ![](https://github.com/rfmaynard/ScrollView/blob/master/images/scrollLayout3.gif)

+Step 4: Remember to set IDs for your meaningful fields.
+By setting the appropriate IDs, you can find and initialize your fields, buttons and more in your code which we will cover in the code section.

-Step 4: After finishing your view jump to the code!
+Step 5: After finishing your view jump to the code!

 ### The code:

 Uploaded here, it covers the basic functionality of methods I have listed above.

+Step 1: Initialize your views.
+By initializing your views in one general location.
+Your code can become easier to maintain and easier to read by outside sources.

+Step 2: Initialize your buttons to listen for a trigger or event.
+By having your buttons ‘listen’ for an event to occur, your application can do anything you tell it to within that instance!

 ### References: